graphql/graphql-spec/README.md

 ### Type System

-At the heart of any GraphQL implementation is a description of what types of objects it can return, described in a GraphQL type system and returned in the GraphQL Schema.
+At the core of any GraphQL implementation ,is a description of what types of objects it can return, described in a GraphQL type system and returned in the GraphQL Schema.